About Bucks County Opportunity Council

 Values:

-BCOC values diversity, equity, and inclusion and we have identified four action areas which will be our primary focus in 2023.
+BCOC values diversity, equity, and inclusion and have four action areas of focus.

 Goals:

-1. Develop and implement a training plan that includes DEI opportunities for all Staff and Board of Directors.
+- Ongoing training that includes DEI opportunities for all staff and board of directors.

-2. Improve engagement with communities of color and target services by offering ES programs throughout the county.
+- Engagement and services with communities of color by offering ES programs throughout the county.

-3. Close the racial wealth gap through asset development, e.g., home purchase, matched savings, low interest loans and improved access to high quality banking opportunities.
+- Closing the racial wealth gap through asset development, e.g., home purchase, matched savings, low interest loans, and improved access to high quality banking.

-4. Maintain a Diversity, Equity, and Inclusion lens throughout the strategic planning process.
+- Maintaining a Diversity, Equity, and Inclusion lens throughout our strategic planning process.

 .